RetroIndieJosh/renpac/STANDARDS.md

             ```
 - files should be ordered: global variables, class definitions, functions, loose script
     - loose script should be avoided if possible and put in the main() test function
-- every file must have at the end:
+- every file must have tests in a block at the end starting:
     ```py
     if __name__ == "__main__":
-        main()
     ```
-    - as a consequence, every file must define a main() function
-    - the main() function should test all functionality in the file
-    - as a temporary measure, the main function should print "no tests available" if tests have not been implemented
+    - if no tests are currently implemented, print "no tests available"
-    - the main() function should be listed first in the functions section
+    - if tests are known to be incomplete, print "(tests incomplete)" after all testing concludes
 - class names are ProperCase
 - all other variables and functions are lower_case_with_underscores
 - always use @staticmethod or @classmethod on relevant functions